 Prompt Relief Side Effects

-Note: This page contains side effects data for the generic drug phenylephrine topical.
-It is possible that some of the dosage forms included below may not apply to the brand name Prompt Relief.
+Note: This document contains side effect information about phenylephrine topical.
+Some dosage forms listed on this page may not apply to the brand name Prompt Relief.

-Applies to phenylephrine topical: rectal cream, rectal gel, rectal ointment, rectal suppository
+Applies to phenylephrine topical: external gel, rectal ointment, rectal suppository.

 More about Prompt Relief (phenylephrine topical)